You want Real Sustainable travel

 Fair Trade Tourism is the leading sustainable tourism certification in Southern Africa.
 They audit and monitor properties and tour operators in this part of the world and have partnered with Travelife to ensure parity in standards.
 For more information click here.

-To qualify for Travelife Certification and the Fair Trade Tourism certification is a long process.
-We have taken the first steps and are proud to be Travelife Engaged.
-We expect to become Travelife Partner i.e. Fair Trade Tourism Approved any day now.
-Fully certified status will follow early in 2021.
+To qualify for Travelife Certification and the Fair Trade Tourism Certification is a long process.
+We are proud that we are now recognized as official Travelife Partner and Fair Trade Tourism Approved tour operator.
+Fully certified status will follow once tourism picks up, late 2021 or early 2022.

 WE and YOU and the world